rancher/fleet-docs/docs/rollout.md

 * `partitions`
 * `maxUnavailable`

-Fleet does not add artificial delays—progression depends on when workloads become Ready.
-This is typically influenced by factors like image pull time and readiness probes.
-While readiness probes are recommended, they are not strictly required to control rollout speed.
+Fleet does not add artificial delays during rollout.
+Instead, it proceeds based on the readiness status of workloads in each cluster.
+Factors that affect readiness include image pull time, startup time, and readiness probes.
+Although readiness probes are recommended, they are not strictly required to control rollout speed.

 ![A visual asset displaying the flow of preventing image pull storms](../static/img/preventing-image-storm.png)